Centinol-alt/App-VibeCoding-Guide/README.md

   - `app-design-document.md`
   - `tech-stack.md`
   - `implementation-plan.md`
-  - `progress.md` (for tracking completed steps, sometimes the step or phase of your implementation plan doesn't get fully completed - see the `#Progress Implementation Verification` prompt in [prompt library](prompt-library.md))
+  - `progress.md` (Development progress log tracking completed tasks, challenges, and decisions.
+Sometimes the step or phase of your implementation plan doesn't get fully completed - see the `#Progress Implementation Verification` prompt in [prompt library](prompt-library.md))
-  - `architecture.md` (for documenting file purposes, as a general outline of codebase)
+  - `architecture.md` (System architecture documentation describing the overall structure and component interactions)
-  - `file-guide.md` (for describing what each code file accross every directory in your codebase does)
+  - `file-guide.md` (describing all files in the project)

 ### 5. Setup `.cursor/rules`
 - In Cursor, press `Cmd + Shift + P`, type "rules", and hit Enter.